tylerharvey/opencode_plugins/README.md

 # What they are
 ## summaryexit.ts
-This provides /summaryexit, which asks the current model to summarize the session in an output `session_summary-ses_<sessionID>.md` file before opencode exits.
+This provides /summaryexit, which asks the current model to summarize the session in an output `<session title>_to-be-continued.md` file before opencode exits.
 This is designed as a cost-saving tool so that you can "save progress" on a large session.
 ## deepseek-peak.ts
 Provides a little indicator on whether it's currently DeepSeek Peak hours for the official DeepSeek API.
 ## opencode-offpeak.sh